 - Nuts: almonds, walnuts, pecan, pistachio, hazelnuts, peanuts, Brazil nuts;

 - Vegetables: broccoli, cauliflower, cabbage, spinach, lettuce, brussel sprouts, kale, carrots, celery, and tomatoes;

 - Healthy fats: coconut oil, olive oil, flax or chia seeds.

 The above-listed foods should, as much as possible, be grilled, sautéed, roasted, steamed, or eaten raw.

 Many of these foods contain antioxidants, such as beta-carotenes, polyphenols, anthocyanins, among other phytonutrients.
-These antioxidants are essential to help the body fight inflammation.
+These antioxidants are essential for fighting inflammation.

-Fat-free milk and dairy products can be part of the anti-inflammatory diet, or can be replaced by plant-based milks, such as almond, oat, or pea milk.
-In addition, all refined grain foods, such as white bread, pasta, or white rice, should be replaced with whole grain versions, as they are more rich in fiber, vitamins and minerals.
+Fat-free milk and dairy products can take part of the anti-inflammatory diet, or can be replaced with plant-based milks, such as almond, oat, or pea milk.
+In addition, all refined grains, such as white bread, pasta, or white rice, should be replaced with whole grain versions, as they are far more rich in fiber, vitamins and minerals.

 Foods to avoid